Survey Data Show That Faith Driven Consumers Put Their Finances Where Their Faith Is

 A key goal for any brand is analyzing customer behavior—what motivates consumers in their purchasing decisions.
 Equally important, what steers them away from a purchase.

-Thankfully, brands have a solid well of new survey data to draw conclusions from regarding Faith Driven Consumers, a growing but largely untapped niche market that represents 17% of the U.S. adult population—more than 41 million people—who spend $2 trillion annually.
+Thankfully, brands have a solid well of new survey data from American Insights to draw conclusions from regarding Faith Driven Consumers, a growing but largely untapped niche market that represents 17% of the U.S. adult population—more than 41 million people—who spend $2 trillion annually.
 As we first unveiled last week, this 85-question national survey gives brands a valuable snapshot of those who identify as “faith driven” in their purchasing decisions.Read more

 Racially and Politically Diverse, Faith Driven Consumers Are a Powerful Buying Force in America